raykzhao/raykzhao.github.io/index.md

 Hi.
 I am a Postdoctoral Fellow at CSIRO's Data61.

-My research focuses on the efficient implementation techniques of various cryptographic applications, particularly the lattice-based cryptosystems.
+My research focuses on the efficient and secure implementation techniques for post-quantum cryptographic applications and protocols, particularly the lattice-based cryptosystems.

 You can retrieve my full CV [here](cv.pdf).